pilars-protocols/governance/org-docs/CHARTER.md

 ## 5. Trademarks

 Any names, trademarks, service marks, logos, mascots, or similar indicators of source or origin and the goodwill associated with them arising out of the Organization's activities or Organization projects' activities (the "Marks"), are controlled by the Organization.
-Steering Committee members may only use the Marks in accordance with the Organization's [trademark policy](./TRADEMARKS.md).
 If a Steering Committee member is terminated or removed from the Steering Committee, any rights the Steering Committee member may have in the Marks revert to the Organization.

-## 6. Antitrust Policy

-The Steering Committee is bound by the Organization's [antitrust policy](./ANTITRUST.md).

-## 7. No Confidentiality
+## 6. No Confidentiality

 Information disclosed in connection with any of the Organization's activities, including but not limited to meetings, Contributions, and submissions, is not confidential, regardless of any markings or statements to the contrary.

-## 8. Project Criteria
+## 7. Project Criteria

 In order to be eligible to be a Organization project, a project must: